Skip to main content

 Bottom Line

-Get the Sony WH-1000XM6 if a loud dorm wrecks your focus — Wirecutter's best ANC of 2026, worn daily for the highest-payoff use among the upgrade layers.
+• Get the Sony WH-1000XM6 if a loud dorm wrecks your focus — RTINGS's best noise-cancelling headphones it has tested, worn daily for the highest-payoff use among the upgrade layers.

-Get the iPad Air M3 if you take handwritten notes in the Apple ecosystem — best accessory resale here, with iCloud sync to your MacBook.
+• Get the iPad Air 11-inch (M4) if you take handwritten notes in the Apple ecosystem — best accessory resale here, with iCloud sync to your MacBook.

-Get the ASUS ZenScreen MB16QHG if you multitask across documents and code — 88% more pixel area off one USB-C cable, the last layer once the rest is sorted.
+• Get the ASUS ZenScreen MB16NCG if you multitask across documents and code — 88% more pixel area off one USB-C cable, the last layer once the rest is sorted.

 If $1,500 is a hard ceiling, buy the MacBook Air M5 13-inch first, then the Belkin BSV804 Surge Protector and the Keychron K2 Pro — that is the laptop plus the two highest cost-per-year layers for about $1,257.
 Add the Sony WH-1000XM6 next if your dorm is loud.
 Wait a semester on the iPad Air and the ASUS monitor rather than spreading the budget too thin across all six at once.